3ls-it/3ls-it/README.md

 By sponsoring my work, you can help support open source software development!

 - 🔭 Collaberating with others in the Termux community on a Termux package of [LibreOffice](https://www.libreoffice.org/). https://github.com/termux/termux-packages/issues/29690
 - 🔭 I'm also working on the next release of my ChatGPT client [OpenAI Assistant](https://github.com/3ls-it/openai-assistant).
-This next release removes server-side chat artifacts when the chat has ended, or the app is exited.
+This next release adds file  downloading of Code Interpreter container artifacts, code clean-up/refactoring, and some nice little touches.
+There is also an experimental feature which removes server-side chat artifacts when the chat is ended, or the app is exited.
+This feature will evolve to include "replay" server-side clean up after an abmormal termination.

 #### Using Sudo
 If you are on Ubuntu (or what ever) with passwordless, unlimited sudo, that's bad practice.
 Edit your `/etc/sudoers` to require your password.
 Please.